 The S.S Maheno Shipwreck on Fraser Island

-Maheno Shipwreck is Fraser Island's resident shipwreck.
+The Maheno Shipwreck is Fraser Island's resident shipwreck, and one of the highlights of any visit here.
 It sits on the shore of 75 Mile Beach, where is has lived since 1935.

 Today the Maheno Shipwreck is an extremely popular destination on Fraser Island.
 Its convenient location means all visitors must do is pull over to get a good look at the ship.
 Signage around the wreck warns to not get within 3 metres, as its decay has made the wreck particularly dangerous in recent years.
-While you cannot get too close, it is still easily accessible and a great photo opportunity and is a must see while on Fraser Island.
+While you cannot get too close, it is still easily accessible and a great photo opportunity - It is a must-see while on Fraser Island!

 For more information on how to visit this iconic Fraser Island treasure, chat live to our friendly Fraser travel experts 24/7 or free call us on 1 800 550 751.